-The submission deadline is noon on the 15th of each month during the academic year, and applications must be delivered to the Office of Student Fellowships and Research, located in 113 Kanbar Hall, either in person or via email (email@example.com).
+The submission deadline is noon on the 15th of each month during the academic year.
+Complete applications must be delivered to the Office of Student Fellowships and Research, located in 116 Moulton Union.
+Applications can be delivered in person or emailed to Corey Colwill (firstname.lastname@example.org).
 If the 15th falls on a Saturday or Sunday, the deadline will be extended to 8:00 a.m. on the following Monday.
-Please note that applications will not be considered during the months of January, June, July, and August.
-Mini grant proposals are reviewed by members of the Internal Fellowships Committee, and in most cases, applicants are notified of the committee's decision within two weeks.